railsbridge-boston/cookbook/sponsorship.md

 Every week, the Bridge Foundry team will process these requests and send the invoices out.
 Make sure that you include your email address in this form in case they have any questions.

+You can keep track of the invoice status by viewing the "Invoice Status" tab in the same spreadsheet mentioned above.

 [our form]: http://goo.gl/forms/vOkyrWICtZXVImc12
 [invoice request form]: http://goo.gl/forms/KNVkEwG1KE02sfxx2